1. Home

 Mr. Rowland has attempted to continue operating the locomotive but with CSX holding a very stubborn outlook of steam locomotives, the locomotive has sat dormant since last hosting excursions in 1999.

-The locomotive is located just off Cary Street and Railroad Avenue at the east end of the old Chesapeake & Ohio yard in Clifton Forge, near the Jackson River.
-There she can be found on display along with several other pieces of rolling stock.
+The locomotive was located just off Cary Street and Railroad Avenue at the east end of the old Chesapeake & Ohio yard in Clifton Forge, near the Jackson River.

 Sources